Microsoft Program Manager Interview - 80 Sample Questions, Process, and Prep

-A typical Microsoft Program Manager Interview Process can take anywhere between 4-8 weeks to complete.
-This is because the volume of applicants is huge, and timelines vary with different divisions at Microsoft.
+A typical Microsoft Interview Process for a Program Manager can take anywhere between 4-8 weeks to complete.
+This is because the volume of applicants is vast, and timelines vary with different divisions at Microsoft.

 The Microsoft PM interview steps are:

-The first step in the Microsoft Program Manager interview process is to bag an interview with Microsoft.
+The first step in the Microsoft Program Manager interview process is to bag an interview with the company.
 You will need:

 Find out how to face phone screen interviews with ease.

-Once you pass the recruiter screening and preliminary technical interview, you get called for an onsite interview.
-These interviews are based on product design, technical knowledge, behavioral aspects, and strategy.
+Once you pass the phone screening and preliminary technical interview, you get called for an on-site interview.
+These Microsoft Program Manager on-site interviews are based on product design, technical knowledge, behavioral aspects, and strategy.
 Each of the rounds lasts about an hour.

-You are given a real-life problem in this round that you need to solve with code on a whiteboard.
+In this round of Microsoft PM interviews, you are given a real-life problem that you need to solve with code on a whiteboard.
 The assignments are usually related to data structures and algorithms.
 Recruiters want to see how you approach a given problem, how you plan your code, and how you execute your plan.

 This round is conducted for more experienced software engineers.
-They are asked to build a system design around a given problem.
+You will be asked to build a system design around a given problem.
 System design interviews test your ability to design large systems with various constraints and requirements.

 This round focuses on evaluating whether you are culturally a good fit for Microsoft or not.
 It involves behavioral questions.
 Check out the following articles for sample interview questions:

-The program manager is expected to be well-versed in data structures and algorithms as well as systems design.
-You can plan your prep around the following topics:
+A program manager is expected to be well-versed in data structures and algorithms as well as systems design.
+You can plan your prep for Microsoft Project Manager interview questions around the following topics: